For the safety and well-being of all participants, if you are not vaccinated, masks and social-distancing are strongly encouraged.

 - This nation, for justice, peace, and wisdom;

-- Richard Huber, recently deployed to Kuwait; and all others serving for our military overseas;
+- For Richard Huber, deployed to Kuwait; and all members of our military overseas and serving here;

-- Individuals who are ill, injured, or in special need, and those who have requested prayers: Bill and Christine, Dean, Scott, John, Rosanne, Paul, Claire, Bob, Butch, Luke;
+- Individuals who are ill, injured, or in special need, and those who have requested prayers: Joann, Julie, Bill and Christine, Dean, John, Rosanne, Paul, Claire, Bob, Butch, Luke;

 - All those affected by the corona virus around the world and locally - those who are ill and healthcare workers caring for the infected;